UMD-CS-STICs/CMSC388J-f19/projects/p3/README.md

 - `Content` - text string
 - **Relationship to** `Post` - each comment belongs to a single post

+**Forms:**

+`New Post` Form, on `/`:
+- `Name`
+- `Email`
+- `Content`

+**Clarifications:** Only the email needs to be unique, that is the constraint we'll use to distinguish different users.

+If a request is made with an email that **already exists** in the database, but with a different name than the one associated with that email, you should disregard this `POST` request.
+You can print out an error message for debugging purposes if you wish, we will only be checking that the database is not updated.

+`New Comment` Form, on `/posts/<post_title>`:
+- `Name`
+- `Content`

+**Clarifications:** There are no restrictions on who can comment, so you don't have to check for anything here.
+The `name` is not associated with a user.

 Use the examples from the lecture notes if you get confused on how to create these tables.